M16 rifle: Background

-In 1928, a U.S. Army 'Caliber Board' conducted firing tests at Aberdeen Proving Ground and recommended transitioning to smaller caliber rounds, mentioning in particular .27 in caliber.
-Largely in deference to tradition, this recommendation was ignored and the Army referred to the .30 in caliber as "full sized" for the next 35 years.
-After World War II, the United States military started looking for a single automatic rifle to replace the M1 Garand, M1/M2 Carbines, M1918 Browning Automatic Rifle, M3 "Grease Gun" and Thompson submachine gun.
+In 1928, a U.S. Army 'Caliber Board' conducted firing tests at Aberdeen Proving Ground and recommended transitioning to smaller caliber rounds, mentioning, in particular .27 in caliber.
+Largely in deference to tradition, this recommendation was ignored and the Army referred to the .30 in caliber as "full-sized" for the next 35 years.
+After World War II, the United States military started looking for a single automatic rifle to replace the M1 Garand, M1/M2 carbines, M1918 Browning automatic rifle, M3 "Grease Gun" and Thompson submachine gun.
 However, early experiments with select-fire versions of the M1 Garand proved disappointing.
 During the Korean War, the select-fire M2 carbine largely replaced the submachine gun in US service and became the most widely used carbine variant.
-However, combat experience suggested that the .30 Carbine round was underpowered.
+However, combat experience suggested that the .30 carbine round was underpowered.
 American weapons designers concluded that an intermediate round was necessary, and recommended a small-caliber, high-velocity cartridge.

-However, senior American commanders, having faced fanatical enemies and experienced major logistical problems during World War II and the Korean War, insisted that a single, powerful .30 caliber cartridge be developed, that could not only be used by the new automatic rifle, but by the new general-purpose machine gun (GPMG) in concurrent development.
+However, senior American commanders, having faced fanatical enemies and experienced major logistical problems during World War II and the Korean War, insisted that a single, powerful .30 caliber cartridge be developed, that could not only be used by the new automatic rifle but by the new general-purpose machine gun (GPMG) in concurrent development.
 This culminated in the development of the 7.62×51 mm NATO cartridge.

 The U.S. Army then began testing several rifles to replace the obsolete M1.
 Springfield Armory's T44E4 and heavier T44E5 were essentially updated versions of the M1 chambered for the new 7.62 mm round, while Fabrique Nationale submitted their FN FAL as the T48.
 ArmaLite entered the competition late, hurriedly submitting several AR-10 prototype rifles in the fall of 1956 to the U.S. Army's Springfield Armory for testing.
-The AR-10 featured an innovative straight-line barrel/stock design, forged aluminum alloy receivers and with phenolic composite stocks.
+The AR-10 featured an innovative straight-line barrel/stock design, forged aluminum alloy receivers, and with phenolic composite stocks.
 It had rugged elevated sights, an oversized aluminum flash suppressor and recoil compensator, and an adjustable gas system.
 The final prototype featured an upper and lower receiver with the now-familiar hinge and takedown pins, and the charging handle was on top of the receiver placed inside of the carry handle.
 For a 7.62 mm NATO rifle, the AR-10 was incredibly lightweight at only 6.85 lb empty.
 Initial comments by Springfield Armory test staff were favorable, and some testers commented that the AR-10 was the best lightweight automatic rifle ever tested by the Armory.
-In the end the U.S. Army chose the T44, now named M14 rifle, which was an improved M1 Garand with a 20-round magazine and automatic fire capability.
-The U.S. also adopted the M60 general purpose machine gun (GPMG).
+In the end, the U.S. Army chose the T44, now named the M14 rifle, which was an improved M1 Garand with a 20-round magazine and automatic fire capability.
+The U.S. also adopted the M60 general-purpose machine gun (GPMG).
 Its NATO partners adopted the FN FAL and HK G3 rifles, as well as the FN MAG and Rheinmetall MG3 GPMGs.